Call for Abstracts

 - Call for abstracts opens:

-First half of May 2026 - Earlybird & presenter registration deadline:
+First half of June 2026 - Early bird & presenter registration deadline:

 30 June 2026 midnight (any time zone)